jordwest/prism/docs/JOURNAL.md

 If all players have been evaluated and have no more action points or no commands, then:
 1. NPCs are executed
 2. Action points are added to all players

+Turn system works well.

+Tomorrow: Add a delay between turns.
+To do this, I'm gonna need to push log entries onto a queue for processing, then pull them off in the tick function to ensure they're still replayed deterministically.
+The tick function also means I can remove the loop and the `turn_evaluate_all` function.
+Instead, just call turn_evaluate when either:
+ - There's a new log entry in the queue
+ - It has been more than 0.25 seconds since the last turn was completed

+ Now I'm realising a problem with this setup.
+What if the player wants to interrupt movement while the animation is happening?
+If events are queued and played until the next event is received, it's impossible.

+ The solution I can think of right now is to have the host trigger end of turn events, which it forwards to clients and those clients then process the turn.
+That way if the server receives a new entry, it will appear in the queue before the turn event that executes the movement.
+Nearly 12 hours today, time for bed...